vatbub/fokLauncher/README.md

 2. Run `mvn package`

 ### Build the latest release
-Repeat the steps mentioned above but switch to the `release` branch by running `git checkout release` prior to runing `mvn package`.
+Repeat the steps mentioned above but switch to the `release` branch by running `git checkout release` prior to running `mvn package`.

 ## What it does
 The launcher has a App-Store like gui.
 It presents the user a list of available applications.
 The user can then choose an app from the list and the launcher will download and launch that app.